 During the first 10 instructional days of a semester, students may alter their schedules by adding and/or dropping a course online using my.olin.edu.
-Paper requests may also be processed at the StAR Center during these 10 days.
-Discussions between students and their advisers are strongly suggested.
+Discussions between students and their advisers are strongly recommended.
 Students are responsible for submitting their request no later than the 10th class day.
 Courses cannot be added after the 10th class day.
 Special circumstances may be granted for BBW sponsored courses when there is a variation in the academic calendars.